Find Affordable College Courses

 Our 2023 rankings named Brigham Young University - Provo the best value school in the Rocky Mountains Region for information technology students working on their bachelor’s degree.
 BYU is a very large private not-for-profit school located in the city of Provo.

-On top of its placing in our value ranking, BYU also did well on our Best Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+BYU also claimed a spot on our Best Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region list.
+It’s in the top 20% of all schools in this category.

 #2